mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

         return Response::json(Authorizer::issueAccessToken());
     });

 Here we're simply creating a `POST` route that fires off oauth2-server-laravel's `Authorizer`.
-This is where the magic happens - the client will attempt to use the parameters given to authorise the client and authenticate a user.
+This is where the magic happens - the library will attempt to use the parameters given to authorise the client and authenticate a user.
 The response will be output as JSON.

 Lets set up some resource routes now and protect them with OAuth2: